minio/minio/docs/orchestration/docker-swarm/README.md

 ### Notes

 * By default the Docker Compose file uses the Docker image for latest Minio server release.
-You can change the image tag to pull a specfic [Minio Docker image](https://hub.docker.com/r/minio/minio/).
+You can change the image tag to pull a specific [Minio Docker image](https://hub.docker.com/r/minio/minio/).

 * There are 4 minio distributed instances created by default.
 You can add more Minio services (upto total 16) to your Minio Swarm deployment.
 To add a deployment
   * Replicate a service definition and change the name of the new service appropriately.